Bertram Dobell: Works

-As an author, Dobell was best known for his editions of the works of Thomas Traherne (whose unpublished manuscripts he had discovered), Shelley, Goldsmith, Strode and James Thomson.

-At first, Dobell issued his books through other publishers, but after some collaborative ventures, he began publishing under his own imprint, beginning with a "cheaper and more popular" edition of Thomson's The City of Dreadful Night in 1899.
+Dobell edited works by Thomas Traherne, Shelley, Oliver Goldsmith, William Strode, and James Thomson.
+He first issued books through other publishers, but later began publishing under his own imprint.
+His early publications under that imprint included a "cheaper and more popular" edition of Thomson's The City of Dreadful Night in 1899.

-This was followed by a privately published collection of his own verse, Rosemary and Pansies (1901), which, after favorable reception, he reissued in expanded form in 1904.
-This received some praise for its satires and epigrams, and contained, as well, a dozen haikai, one of the first English experiments with the then recently imported Japanese poetic form afterward known as haiku.
+Dobell privately published a collection of his own verse, Rosemary and Pansies, in 1901, and reissued it in expanded form in 1904.
+The expanded edition received notice for its satires and epigrams, and contained a dozen haikai, among the early English experiments with the Japanese poetic form later known as haiku.

 Dobell's other books included A Century of Sonnets (1910), and the biographies Sidelights on Charles Lamb (1903) and The Laureate of Pessimism: A Sketch of the Life of James Thomson (1910).